AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

 This preemptive algorithm is the shortest job first algorithm above but with preemption.
 Whenever a new process arrives in the queue, we check all processes to see which one has the least amount of estimated time remaining until 100% completion.
 That's the process we'll run next.

-If the process that's currently running is tied with another during this selection process, we'll obviously always prefer to continue running the current process so we don't waste time on performing a context switch.
+If the process that's currently running is tied with another during this selection process, we'd prefer to continue running the current process so we don't waste time on performing a context switch.

 ![A horizontal ruler is used to represent time that runs from t = 0 to t = 15.
 A table lists information about three CPU processes.
 Process A arrived at time t = 0 and has a CPU time of 8.
 Process B arrived at time t = 2 and has a CPU time of 4.
 Process C arrived at time t = 5 and has a CPU time of 2.
 Below the ruler, a line shows Process A running from t = 0 to t = 2.
 It is interrupted by Process B, which runs from t = 2 to t = 6.
 Process C then runs from t = 6 to t = 8.
 Finally, Process A runs to completion from t = 8 to t = 14.](./images/shortest-remaining.jpg)